Joe Connolly (hurler)

-Joe Connolly (born 13 October 1956) is an Irish former hurler who played as a centre-forward at senior level for the Galway county team.
+Joseph Connolly (born 13 October 1956) is an Irish former hurler who played as a centre-forward at senior level for the Galway county team.
+After captaining Galway to All-Ireland success in 1980, ending an almost sixty-year hoodoo, Connolly echoed Pope John Paul II when he called out to a pitch covered in maroon-clad supporters: "People of Galway, we love you".

-Born in Castlegar, County Galway, Connolly first played competitive hurling whilst at school in St Mary's College, Galway.
+Born in Castlegar, Galway city, into a large Irish-speaking family with strong Gaeltacht roots and later a hurley-making business, Connolly first played competitive hurling whilst at school in St Mary's College, Galway.
 He arrived on the inter-county scene at the age of sixteen when he first linked up with the Galway minor team, before later joining the under-21 side.
 He made his senior debut in the 1976 championship.

-Connolly went on to play a key role for Galway for almost a decade, and won one All-Ireland medal.
+Connolly went on to play a key role for Galway for almost a decade and won one All-Ireland medal.
 An All-Ireland runner-up on two occasions, Connolly captained Galway to the All-Ireland title in 1980.
+He won an All-Star Award and was named Texaco Hurler of the Year.
+1980 was a memorable year for Connolly, with a Galway Junior Gaelic football title with Éire Óg to add to his hurling All-Ireland county and club titles.
+Connolly made 22 championship appearances for Galway.
+A persistent knee injury forced his inter-county retirement following the 1984 championship.

 As a member of the Connacht inter-provincial team at various times, Connolly won two Railway Cup medals.
 At club level he is a one-time All-Ireland medallist with Castlegar.
-In addition to this he also won two Connacht medals and two championship medals.
+In addition, he won two Connacht medals and two championship medals.
 With University College Galway, Connolly won one Fitzgibbon Cup medal.

-Throughout his career Connolly made 22 championship appearances for Galway.
-His retirement came following the conclusion of the 1984 championship.

 As the third eldest of the Connolly dynasty, many of his brothers, John, Pádraic, Michael, Tom, Gerry and Murt, played with distinction for Castlegar and Galway.
 His son, Barry Connolly, has lined out for the Dublin senior team.

 In retirement from playing, Connolly became involved in team management and coaching.
 He has served as a selector with the Galway senior team, while at club level he also served as manager of the Castlegar senior team.
+Connolly received a lifetime achievement award from the Gaelic Players' Association in July 2025.